Katharine Foot: Biography

 Foot was born in Geneva, New York in 1852.
 The first edition of American Men of Science described her being educated through private schools while growing up.
 Foot was a member of the New York Women's club Sorosis.
 The Advancement of Women club was organized under Sorosis and included the prominent member Alice Fletcher, the American Indian ethnographer.
-Foot was interested in Indians, and became president of the Washington auxiliary of the Women's National Indian Association, an organization that lobbied on behalf of Native Americans, in the mid 1800s.
-She accompanied Fletcher on a trip to Alaska to investigate Indians in the area.
-However, their opportunities for communicating with Indians did not work out as planned.
-In the 1890s Foot became a resident of Evanston, Illinois where she resided with Orrington Lunt, a Chicago business man, who was a founder of Northwestern University in Evanston.
+Foot was interested in Native American culture, and became president of the Washington auxiliary of the Women's National Indian Association, an organization that lobbied on behalf of Native Americans, in the mid 1800s.
+She accompanied Fletcher on a trip to Alaska to study native culture in the area.
+However, their opportunities for communicating with Native American communities did not work out as planned.
+In the 1890s Foot became a resident of Evanston, Illinois where she resided with Orrington Lunt, a Chicago business man, who was a founder of Northwestern University.
 At age 40, she received training at the Marine Biological Laboratory in Woods Hole, Massachusetts.

 Thomas Hunt Morgan considered her a significant contributor to the emerging field of genetics and, in 1906, she was included in the list of 1,000 most important scientists in the United States in American Men of Science.

 Foot lived in London for a period in the 1930s, but moved to the United States by the time of the Second World War.
 She died in 1944, and her last address showed her residing in Camden, South Carolina.